 What Is Audio Description?

 Audio Description is a service that provides a succinct and precise account of visual information to people who are blind or have low vision.
-Audio Description (AD) is sometimes referred to by other terms, including: video description, descriptive video, descriptive video service (DVS), described video, English descriptive video, video translation, descriptive audio, described narrative, visual description, and visual translation.
-In 2020 legislation was passed to make “Audio Description” the official term to be used in the United States.
+Audio Description (AD) has other terms, including: video description, descriptive video, descriptive video service (DVS), described video, English descriptive video, video translation, descriptive audio, described narrative, visual description, and visual translation.
+In 2020 the World Blind Union and the FCC passed legislation to make “Audio Description” the official term to be used in the United States.

 AD may be written and provided for almost any vision-related experience.
-Art, education, culture, live events, live performances, web content, media, film, and television all can be audio described.
+Art, education, culture, live events, video games, live performances, web content, media, film, and television all can be described.
 For performances, the descriptive narrative is inserted during the natural pauses between dialogue, song lyrics and sound effects.
-AD informs the listener about facial expressions, body language, physical comedy, dance movements, costumes, changes of scene, and other visual information crucial to fully understanding and experiencing the performance.
-AD provides the blind or low vision listener a more complete and satisfying access to cultural experiences.
+AD informs the listener about facial expressions, body language, physical comedy, dance movements, costumes, changes of scene, and other visual information crucial to understanding and experiencing the performance.
+AD can provide the blind or low vision patron more complete and satisfying access to society and culture.

-There are a multitude of other venues where AD can accommodate and be inclusive.
-Even beyond the blind community, this evolving art is proving to be a valuable tool in expanding literacy and cultural consciousness around the world.
+There is almost no limit to what description could do for both blind and sighted listeners.
+Even beyond the blind community, this evolving art is proving to be a valuable tool in expanding literacy and cultural consciousness.
 Globalization and the concept of universal design increase awareness of accessibility as a human rights issue.
 Audio Description gains more and more traction in the mainstream population as technology, regulations, and understanding move forward.